ARM-software/AVH-GetStarted/basic/README.md

 A command can be further customized, for instance by attaching a `test_report`.
 The `test_report` is created by applying a chain of `ReportFiler`'s to the output of the command.
-In the basic example the output of the Virtual Hardware Target (VHT) model is captured (`ConsoleReport`), the Unity output between the known text markers is cropped (`CropReport`), and the remaining data is converted into JUnit format (`UnityReport`).
+In the basic example the output of the FVP model is captured (`ConsoleReport`), the Unity output between the known text markers is cropped (`CropReport`), and the remaining data is converted into JUnit format (`UnityReport`).